dmijatovic/tensorflow-demos/README.md

 - Test use of tfjs with SSR.
 Nuxt
 - Test use of NodeJS as backend

+## Major discoveries

+Tensorflow offers different activation functions.
+During the course these functions are discussed.
+They do have specific purpose.
+However with deep neural networks these activation functions (sigmoid, softmax) should be applied on the last layer (output layer).
+In the 'middle' layers other activation functions can be used.
+However main problem with deep networks is 'Vanishing gradient problem'.
+Over the time new activaition functions are produced to address this problem.

+- sigmoid: this was first activation used in middle layers (value 0 to 1).
+It makes network non-linear.
+- tahn: function came as improvement (values -1 to 1)
+- relu/relu6: was solution for deep networks to remidiate weaking of weights (due to multiplication of layer weight with values < 1).
+Relu values are always > 0 and no max cap (can be infinity)
+- elu (exponentional linear unit): function in the form of hockey stick.
+It alows negative values.
+- softplus: another version for preventing gradient los in deep networks.

 ## Regression

 ### MSE (Mean square error)